vue-styleguidist/vue-styleguidist/docs/GettingStarted.md

 ## 1. Install Styleguidist

-Install webpack if you don’t have it already:
+Install webpack if you don’t have it already, this is how we determine if your version of webpack is compatible with styleguidist.

 ```bash
 npm install --save-dev webpack